AMSP-04/NETN-ORG/NETN-ORG.md

 ### Purpose

-The NETN-ORG FOM Module provides a common standard interface for representation of the state of units including command structure and relationship between organizations.
+The NETN-ORG FOM Module provides a common standard interface for the representation of the state of units including command structure and relationship between organizations.
 This representation can be used for setting the initial state of simulated entities, capturing subsequent snapshot states and for dynamic change of organizational relationships.

 ### Scope

 - Capture unit state for (re-)initialization and snapshots
-- Dynamic changes of organization command structure
+- Dynamic changes in an organization command structure
-- Dynamic changes of relationships between organizations
+- Dynamic changes in relationships between organizations
   - Force relationships
   - Support relationships

 ## Fundamentals

-During simulation the organizational relationships may change.
-Dynamic changes of the task organization may include new and or rearranged unit structure.
+During a simulation, the organizational relationships may change.
+Dynamic changes in the task organization may include new and or rearranged unit structure.
 The relationship between organizations may also change during the execution of a scenario.
-These changes can be represented in the NETN-ORG FOM module as updates of corresponding attributes reflected to all subscribing simulation systems.
+These changes can be represented in the NETN-ORG FOM module as updates of corresponding attributes reflected by all subscribing simulation systems.

 In a federated distributed simulation, not all units and/or equipment in the organization are simulated, i.e. represented as ground-truth Aggregate or Platform entities.
 The initial allocation of modelling responsibility of specific units can be provided in NETN-ORG to indicate which units and which federate should register and model the ground truth entity.

-The simulated entities in an application is initialized with the ORBAT data, either reading the MSDL file or subscribing to the object classes in NETN-ORG FOM module.
+The simulated entities in an application are initialized with the ORBAT data, either reading the MSDL file or subscribing to the object classes in NETN-ORG FOM module.

 All object classes have a UUID attribute which is a unique identifier, this identifier is static and is valid both in a federation execution and between federation executions.
-Applications with the ORBAT data is aware of all units in the ORBAT even if there not any aggregate or physical entities that represents the Unit in the federation execution.
+Applications with the ORBAT data is aware of all units in the ORBAT even if there not any aggregate or physical entities that represent the Unit in the federation execution.

 <img src=./objectclasses.png>